 But speaking up about addiction is tricky ground.
 Among members of the general public, addiction is often coded as a social scourge; to call someone an “addict” means to regard them as dirty, criminal, or subhuman.
 Seldom does the discussion on addiction broach upon its true nature: as a complex, but treatable disease.
 As a consequence, those who suffer from the symptoms often spiral even deeper into their addiction, withdraw from their relationships and communities, and lose hope in living life differently.

 This article means to delve into the manifold nature of addiction, with knowledge taken from the field of human psychology.
 It also means to brief you about the causes, different types, and distinctive symptoms of addiction to a substance or behavior.
 And last but not least, it means to bring the psychology of recovery to the fore—which may be helpful if you, or someone dear to you, is suffering from addiction.
-Being kind in a difficult situation—even in simple ways such as through sharing accurate info, admitting your problems to a medical professional, supporting someone through group therapy, or using wearables to motivate yourself—could spur the reversal from addiction to permanent, meaningful recovery.
+Being kind in a difficult situation—even in simple ways such as through sharing accurate info, admitting your problems to a medical professional, supporting someone through group therapy, or using wearables to motivate yourself, like wearing printable wristbands with a message of hope embossed on them—could spur the reversal from addiction to permanent, meaningful recovery.

 Here’s a closer look at everything you need to know about the psychology of addiction.